NikhithaVarma/Twitter-Scraping/README.md

 twitter_scrapping.py : Model building File

-Twitter Data : File created after every query on the web app
+Twitter Data : File created after every query on the web app Twitter-scraping streamlite.mp4 : video of the output how it works

 This app is created on a tool called Streamlit which saves you from the headache of front-end devlopment ,you can install it by: Streamlit documentation: https://docs.streamlit.io/en/latest/